yCodeTech/stu.accom/README.md

 The working website can be accessed on my [dev server](https://stu-accom.ycodetech.co.uk/).

-All code was developed by me, unless otherwise stated in the file.
+All code was developed by me (the Lead Developer), unless otherwise stated in the file.

 ### Dev Test Login: